ignaciosolergarcia/automated_aquarium/README.md

 # User Manual

-The aquarium has two working modes:
+The aquarium has two working mode that can be selected with the Mode touch key:

 * Manual
 * Automatic

-In Manual mode
+In Manual mode you can change the lighting power of the white or the blue lights with the corresponding touch keys and you will get feedback of the

 # Materials